zpaolo11x/Arcadeflow/README.md

 ## Layout options #

-#### ❗ GENERAL ❗
+#### GENERAL
 Define the main options of Arcadeflow like number of rows, general layout, control buttons, language, thumbnail source etc

 - 'Layout language' : Chose the language of the layout
 - 'Power menu' : Enable or disable power options in exit menu
 - Layout
 - 'Rows in horizontal' : Number of rows to use in 'horizontal' mode
-- '❗ Rows in vertical ❗' : Number of rows to use in 'vertical' mode
+- 'Rows in vertical' : Number of rows to use in 'vertical' mode
 - 'Clean layout' : Reduce game data shown on screen
 - 'Low resolution' : Optimize theme for low resolution screens, 1 row layout forced, increased font size and cleaner layout
 - 'Custom color' : Define a custom color for UI elements using sliders